hbjornoy/twitter-sentiment-analysis/README.md

   - NB: Will take some time on first import to download "Word statistics files".

-### Downloadable files needed.
+### Files downloaded and used in this project

 All downloaded files should be placed in the root project folder.

 - Download Glove word vectors word vecs from [Standford Twitter Glove]("http://nlp.stanford.edu/data/glove.twitter.27B.zip")
-- Download training and test dataset from [Kaggle]("https://www.kaggle.com/c/epfml17-text/data")
+- Download and unzip in root folder the training and test dataset from [Kaggle]("https://www.kaggle.com/c/epfml17-text/data")

-### Explain RUN file

-Fork or download zip of repository, and run the `run.py` from terminal with `Python run.py`.
-This pruduces the file `powerpuffz_kagglescore.csv` in the root folder.

 # Project Text Sentiment Classification DESCRIPTION